-The terms and conditions of Inscyte's Third Party Service Agreements require the third party to comply with Inscyte's privacy and security policies and procedures and designate the Privacy Officer of Inscyte as being responsible for monitoring and auditing third party compliance.
-Compliance will be audited in accordance with Inscyte's policies and procedures in respect of privacy audits, at a frequency specified and agreed to in the Third Party Service Agreement.
+The terms and conditions of Inscyte's Third Party Service Agreements require the third party and Agents to comply with Inscyte's privacy and security policies and procedures and designate the Privacy Officer of Inscyte as being responsible for monitoring and auditing third party compliance.
+Compliance will be audited in accordance with Inscyte's policies and procedures in respect of privacy audits, at a frequency specified and agreed to in the Third-Party Service Agreement.
+Inscyte Corporation may conduct the audit or designate its Agent, AIM Inc., to perform the audit as required.

-The terms and conditions of Inscyte's Third Party Service Agreements require the third party to notify Inscyte, at the first reasonable opportunity, if the third party breaches or believes there may have been a breach of privacy and security as defined in Inscyte's policies and procedures and to comply with Inscyte's breach management policies and procedures.
+The terms and conditions of Inscyte's Third Party Service Agreements require the third party and Agents to notify Inscyte, at the first reasonable opportunity, if the third-party breaches or believes there may have been a breach of privacy and security as defined in Inscyte's policies and procedures and to comply with Inscyte's breach management policies and procedures.

-20. Template Agreement for All Third Party Service Providers
+20. Template Agreement for All Third-Party Service Providers